Computing Evolutionarily Stable Strategies in Multiplayer Games: Introduction

 It has been proven that every symmetric normal-form game has at least one symmetric Nash equilibrium~\cite{Nash51:Non}.
 It is clear from Definition~\ref{de:ess} that every evolutionarily stable strategy (ESS) in a symmetric normal-form game must be a symmetric Nash equilibrium (SNE).
 Following standard practice in the equilibrium computation literature~\cite{McKelvey96:Computation,Govindan03:Global,Herings10:Homotopy}, we restrict attention to \emph{nondegenerate} symmetric games, for which each support admits at most one symmetric Nash equilibrium.
-For background on evolutionary stability, see \cite{Weibull95:Evolutionary,Cressman03:Evolutionary}.